Page Title

 Anti-Infective

-This program is studying BX004-A, a type of phage therapy intended to treat Pseudomonas aeruginosa infections in the lung.
+This program studied BX004-A, a type of phage therapy intended to treat Pseudomonas aeruginosa infections in the lung.
 Bacteriophages are specialized viruses that kill very specific bacterial strains.
 They are found in the environment and are the predators of bacteria in nature.
 “Phage therapy” refers to the use of these bacteriophages to treat an infection in a person.

 In lab studies, BX004-A was shown to be active against antibiotic-resistant strains of P. aeruginosa and demonstrated the ability to penetrate biofilm, a naturally forming structure that makes bacteria more resistant to antibiotics.